msfidelis/eks-terraform-orchestration/README.md

   </a>
 </p>

-> :package: :whale: :rocket: Easy Way to Setup EKS with Ingress Controller like Nginx, Traefik, Envoy e etc :rocket: :whale: :package:
+> Easy Way to Setup EKS with Ingress Controller like Nginx, Traefik, Envoy e etc

 This repo contains methods to deploy this resources on Amazon EKS

-* Custom Ingress Controller behind the ALB to save :money:
+* Custom Ingress Controller behind the ALB
 * Jaeger to improve observability
 * Deployment methods for infraestructure and applications

-Enjoy and customize to your use case :happy:
+Enjoy and customize to your use case

 ### 🏠 [Homepage](/)